If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 When we tested the StrikeMaster Lazer Hand Auger we were impressed.
 What impressed us most was the ease of use, how sharp the blades are, and the stainless steel construction.
 The blades on this Strikemaster Hand Auger are made of twin chrome alloy stainless steel which cut ice with precision.
 This unit is easy to convert to use with a drill for even faster and easier drilling.

 If you’re going to use a hand auger, then this is THE one you want to use.
 When drilling holes, it cut through the ice almost twice as fast as other comparable hand augers.

-If you're after larger fish, we recommend you go for the 8" model.
-The 5" will do for perch and walleye.
-It tends to catch at the end of the hole but it's nothing that would steer us away from using this hand ice auger again.
+This auger comes in 4, 5, 6 and 8 inch models.
+If you’re after larger fish, we recommend you go for the 8″ model.
+The 6″ will do for perch and walleye.
+It tends to catch at the end of the hole but it’s nothing that would steer us away from using this hand ice auger again.

-The Eskimo HD06 Hand Auger is a six-inch model which is very popular in the market right now.
+The Eskimo HD06 Hand Auger is an eight-inch model which is very popular in the market right now.
 It has razor-sharp steel blades that can cut through the ice smoothly without causing any cracks.
 As a popular hand auger with a decent price, it is one of the best options if you are planning to try ice fishing.

 This unit is perfect for those hobby ice fishers, that only plan on ice fishing a few times a year and would like to save some money over buying a powered auger.

 If you’re not into manual labor when you’re out on the ice, consider one of the best ice augers that come in electric, gas and propane.